 Coronavirus (Coronavirus SARS-CoV-2) & OSHA

-, Recording and reporting occupational injuries and illness;
+Recording and reporting COVID-19 infections and deaths;

 Record Keeping and Reporting